flutter/flutter/dev/ci/docker_linux/README.md

 refer to the [internal flutter team doc](go/flutter-team) for how to setup in a Google internal environment.

-After setup,
+To debug the image locally:
-* edit `Dockerfile` to change how the container image is built.
+* (Optional) edit the `Dockerfile` to change how the container image is built.
-* run `./docker_build.sh` to build the container image.
+* Run `./docker_build.sh` to build the container image (`sudo` permission is required)
-* run `./docker_push.sh` to push the image to google cloud registry.
-This will affect our CI tests.
+* Run `./docker_attach.sh` to start a container from the image and attach to its internal bash shell.
+From here, you can invoke shell commands from the `.cirrus.yml` (you will have to manually run any `setup` steps; e.g. the container will not have the Flutter repo cloned yet).